ronspider/RaDecStars/README.md

 ### What the project does
 A "simple" Python script, which, if run within Blender will read a list[csv file] of stars and convert the angle location [Right Ascension and Declination] in to XYZ-coordinates to plot the stars as 3D objects on a imaginary spherical surface.
 Creating a celestial sphere.

+Be aware, since I do all my work from linux based systems this code is not optimized for windows.
+Mainly OS relate stuff like paths and file naming conventions.
+It is on the to-do list to improve on that.

 ### Why the project is useful
 It is one of my first Python projects, which has taught me a lot and still to this day brings me always back to it to figure more out about the Blender Python API and Python.
 This is also my first project published on Github.
 I hope it can inspire you and help me to learn more.